-A new Trump administration rule guts provisions of the Clean Water Act (Section 401), which for nearly 50 years have provided for states’ and authorized Tribes’ self-determination in permitting for a wide array of projects requiring federal approval within their borders.
-The rule also suppresses state and Tribal public participation processes that moor U.S. water policy in the harbor of democracy.
+A Trump rule gutted provisions of the Clean Water Act (Section 401), which for nearly 50 years provided for states’ and authorized Tribes’ self-determination in permitting for a wide array of projects requiring federal approval within their borders.
+The rule also suppressed state and Tribal public participation processes that moor U.S. water policy in the harbor of democracy.

-Working in combination, the Section 401 and WOTUS rollbacks will make it virtually impossible for states, Tribes, and communities to stand in opposition to projects that will pollute and harm their rivers, streams, lakes, and wetlands.
-We will not stand for this unprecedented federal power grab that goes against the intent of Congress to integrate state and federal authority for permitting decisions affecting state waterways and won in Fall of 2021.
+Working in combination, the Section 401 and WOTUS rollbacks made it virtually impossible for states, Tribes, and communities to stand in opposition to projects that will pollute and harm their rivers, streams, lakes, and wetlands.
+We stood against this unprecedented federal power grab that went against the intent of Congress to integrate state and federal authority for permitting decisions affecting state waterways and won in Fall of 2021.
 The Biden administration had planned to restore at least parts of the rule through a years-long public process.
 Our victory eliminated the bad rule completely and immediately.

 Photo credit: Rich Bowers